cup-noodlehS/atvd-system/README.md

 Trajectory-based traffic violation detection from roadside video.
 Violations are inferred from tracked vehicle motion against calibrated road geometry, not per-frame appearance classification.

-This is the public code release accompanying the special project "Automated Traffic Violation Event Detection for Fixed-Camera Roadside Video Using Multi-Object Tracking and Calibrated Geometric Rules" by Sheldon Arthur M. Sagrado, University of the Philippines Cebu, June 2026.
+This is the public code release accompanying the special problem "Automated Traffic Violation Event Detection for Fixed-Camera Roadside Video Using Multi-Object Tracking and Calibrated Geometric Rules" by Sheldon Arthur M. Sagrado, University of the Philippines Cebu, June 2026.

-Paper/manuscript: companion special project manuscript, June 2026.
+Paper/manuscript: companion special problem manuscript, June 2026.

 ## Architecture